Invariance principle and non-compact center foliations: Introduction

 The entropy of an $f$-invariant probability measure is denoted by $h(f,\mu)$.
 The Ledrappier-Young entropy along $E^u$ is called \emph{unstable entropy}, denoted $h^u(f,\mu)$.
 One denotes analogously by $h^s(f,\mu)$ the \emph{stable entropy} along $E^s$.

-Now we can state our main theorem. \begin{ltheorem} Let $f$ be a partially hyperbolic, dynamically coherent, quasi-isometric in the center, $C^1$ diffeomorphism and let $\mu$ be an ergodic measure.
-If $h(f,\mu)=h^u(f,\mu)$, then the center disintegration $\{\mu^c_x\}_{x\in M}$ is u-invariant. \end{ltheorem} By \cite{LY85b} and \cite{brown_21}, when $f$ has more regularity\footnote{We believe that this also holds for $C^1$ diffeomorphisms, compare for instance with~\cite{Guo-Liao-Sun-Yang}.} we have the following result. \begin{corollary} Let $f$ be a partially hyperbolic, dynamically coherent, quasi-isometric in the center, $C^r$, $r>1$, diffeomorphism and let $\mu$ be an ergodic measure.
-If all the center Lyapunov exponents of $\mu$ are non-positive, then the center disintegration $\{\mu^c_x\}_{x\in M}$ is u-invariant. \end{corollary}
+Now we can state our main theorem. \begin{maintheorem} Let $f$ be a partially hyperbolic, quasi-isometric in the center, $C^1$ diffeomorphism and let $\mu$ be an ergodic measure.
+If $h(f,\mu)=h^u(f,\mu)$, then the center disintegration $\{\mu^c_x\}_{x\in M}$ is u-invariant. \end{maintheorem} By \cite{LY85b} and \cite{brown_21}, when $f$ has more regularity\footnote{We believe that this also holds for $C^1$ diffeomorphisms, compare for instance with~\cite{Guo-Liao-Sun-Yang}.} we have the following result. \begin{lcorollary} Let $f$ be a partially hyperbolic, quasi-isometric in the center, $C^r$ diffeomorphism, $r>1$, and let $\mu$ be an ergodic measure.
+If all the center Lyapunov exponents of $\mu$ are non-positive, then the center disintegration $\{\mu^c_x\}_{x\in M}$ is u-invariant. \end{lcorollary}

-This kind of result is known as an ``Invariance Principle''\footnote{It is different from the invariance principle in probability.}.
+This kind of result is known as an ``Invariance Principle''.
 Ledrappier~\cite{Le86} proved a version for the projective action of linear cocycles and invariant measures whose Lyapunov exponents coincide.
-This has been generalized by Avila and Viana~\cite{Extremal} for smooth cocycles: an application of their result shows that if $f$ is partially hyperbolic with compact center leaves that form a fiber bundle, then ergodic measures whose center Lyapunov exponents are all non-positive have u-invariant center disintegrations $\mu^c$.
-More recently Tahzibi and Yang~\cite{AliYang} have proved a version of the invariance principle whose statement involves the entropy: for partially hyperbolic diffeomorphisms which are skew-products over an Anosov diffeomorphism, an ergodic measure is u-invariant if and only if its unstable entropy coincides with the entropy of its projection in the base.
-This implies\footnote{In this setting where center leaves are compact, the statement in~\cite{AliYang} is an equivalence and (though it assumes $C^2$ regularity) is slightly stronger than Theorem~\ref{t.inv.princ}, since it involves the entropy of the projection instead of the full entropy $h(f,\mu)$.} Theorem~\ref{t.inv.princ} when the center leaves are compact and form a fiber bundle.
+This has been generalized by Avila and Viana~\cite{Extremal} for smooth cocycles.
+Their result applies to partially hyperbolic diffeomorphisms whose center leaves are compact and form a fiber bundle: in this setting, ergodic measures whose center Lyapunov exponents are all non-positive have u-invariant center disintegration.
+More recently Tahzibi and Yang~\cite{AliYang} have proved a version of the Invariance Principle whose statement involves the entropy: for partially hyperbolic diffeomorphisms which are skew-products over an Anosov diffeomorphism, an ergodic measure is u-invariant if and only if its unstable entropy coincides with the entropy of its projection in the base.
+This implies\footnote{In this setting where center leaves are compact, the statement in~\cite{AliYang} is an equivalence and (though it assumes $C^2$ regularity) is slightly stronger than our Main Theorem, since it involves the entropy of the projection instead of the full entropy $h(f,\mu)$.} our Main Theorem when the center leaves are compact and form a circle fiber bundle.